WELL Building Standard overview

 WELL is a vocabulary you reach for, not a textbook you read straight through.
 Examitect's questions for Sustainable Design Literacy reflect that.
 Where a question is best resolved by a WELL concept (air quality, daylight, acoustics, biophilia, material transparency), the answer explanation names the concept, distinguishes WELL from LEED or Zero Carbon, and points back to the Canadian primary references that anchor the scenario in code.

-WELL and ExAC FAQ
+WELL FAQ

 The WELL Building Standard (WELL) is a performance-based rating system for buildings, interiors, and communities that measures features supporting human health and well-being.
 It is published by the International WELL Building Institute (IWBI) and third-party verified by Green Business Certification Inc. (GBCI).
 The current version, WELL v2, graduated from pilot in June 2020 and is organized into ten concepts: Air, Water, Nourishment, Light, Movement, Thermal Comfort, Sound, Materials, Mind, and Community.